What is a Motor Rated Switch? Understanding the Requirements

 Line-of-Sight Disconnect Rules and Exceptions

-NEC 430.102(B) requires a line-of-sight disconnect for the motor.
-This means the disconnecting means must be located within sight from the motor location and the driven machinery location, defined as being visible and not more than 50 feet distant.
+NEC requires a line-of-sight disconnect for the motor (see NEC Article 430 on disconnecting means).
+The NEC definition of “in sight” (Article 100) means the disconnecting means must be visible and typically not more than about 15 m (50 ft) distant.
 This rule provides an immediate, accessible way to de-energize equipment in an emergency or for servicing.

-The primary exception is if the disconnect located out of sight is capable of being locked in the open position.
+The primary exception allows an out-of-sight disconnect when the disconnect located out of sight can be locked in the open position.
 However, even with this exception, a local disconnect is often installed for convenience and added safety.
 Understanding these nuances is crucial for every professional.
 Master motor controls and installations with our specialized courses.

 Key Takeaways for Motor Rated Switches

-- A motor rated switch must be a horsepower rated switch or meet specific exceptions outlined in NEC 430.109.
+- A motor rated switch must be a horsepower rated switch or meet the permitted exceptions in NEC Article 430; when a disconnect also serves as the controller it must meet controller requirements to interrupt locked-rotor current where applicable.

 - The fundamental difference in a general use switch vs motor rated switch is the ability to handle high motor inrush current and interrupt an inductive load rating.